d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

-Oftentimes, the word "dimension" gets overloaded to mean both the number of axes and the length along a articular axis.
+Oftentimes, the word "dimension" gets overloaded to mean both the number of axes and the length along a particular axis.
 To avoid this confusion,
 we use *order* to refer to the number of axes and *dimensionality* exclusively to refer